nis65/multiroom/README.md

 # multiroom
 Step by step tutorial to install and configure a multiroom audio setup.
-It is based on mpd and snapcast and supports ALSA sources.
+Based on mpd, snapcast and icecast to support ALSA sources.
 Play your local music files and internet radio stations synchronously to all rooms.
 Or from any bluetooth audio source (including your mobile).
 Or even your vinyl records.

 ## Design